The Broken Shovels Story

 Within the first couple years, there were many enlightening moments that drew me further and further from a dairy and found many cracks in my ideas that I could change the industry from within.
 Having a clearer view of long-termed relationships and animal families, it was no longer a satisfactory answer to breed goats to produce milk and eventually rehome their children, even into pet homes, and feel that I was doing my best good.
 More research into the environmental impact of animal agriculture and its effect on world hunger led me to veganism.
 In 2014, my staff and I went vegan and began to immerse ourselves in vegan philosophy.

-Realizing that running a dairy of any kind was no longer within the scope of my ethics nor compatible with being a farm animal sanctuary, we have closed the dairy and have opened The Sanctuary School, a non-violence, practical life, outdoor education based school for 3 to 5 year olds in its place, to truly spread our greatest influence of kindness to human and non-human people.
+Realizing that running a dairy of any kind was no longer within the scope of my ethics nor compatible with being a farm animal sanctuary, we have closed the dairy and working on The Sanctuary School, a non-violence, practical life, outdoor education based school for 3 to 5 year olds in its place, to truly spread our greatest influence of kindness to human and non-human people.